ajthor/socks/README.md

 ## Examples

 SOCKS comes with several examples in the GitHub repo.
 In order to run the examples, first install the package and use `python -m <example>` from the code directory.

-For example, `python -m examples.nonholonomic.kernel_control_bwd` will run the nonholonomic vehicle (backward in time) optimal control algorithm.
+For example, `python -m examples.benchmark_tracking_problem` will run the optimal control algorithm on the tracking benchmark using nonholonomic vehicle dynamics.

 ## Citation